You’re Engaged — Now What Comes Next? A Mid-Planning Reset and Refresh Guide

 What matters most to us now?

 It’s completely okay if your vision has evolved.
 Tastes change, budgets shift, and priorities become clearer as you go.
-A mid-planning reset starts by making sure your plans still reflect you.
+A mid-planning reset starts by ensuring your plans still reflect you.

 Step 2: Check Your Wedding Planning Timeline (Without Panic)